Cw-zero/TensorRT_yolo3/README.md

 - b.Our project speed is about **62ms** per image

 ## 3.Others
-- if you are Chinese people, you can also reference this blog(https://www.cnblogs.com/justcoder/). you can read more deals.
+- - If you are more familiar with Chinese, you can refer to this blog(https://www.cnblogs.com/justcoder/), which has more details.